Harrisburg PA: PA’s Great, Too Long Ignored, Capital City

 VISIT: National Civil War Museum

-So many Civil War memorials revolve around a battle, but this Smithsonian Affiliate tells the story of our country’s divisive war from both sides – Union and Confederate.
+So many Civil War memorials revolve around a battle, but the National Civil War Museum, a Smithsonian Affiliate, tells the story of our country’s divisive war from the Union and Confederate sides.

 “A house divided against itself cannot stand,” stated President Lincoln, and this museum does an excellent job depicting the human costs of the conflict.
 Located at the top of a hill, it affords an incredible view of the river valley.